Andrei Năstase: Controversies

 On February 21, 2019, Andrei Năstase and the candidates of the ACUM electoral bloc, both of the national and uninominal constituency, have signed the public commitment according to which after Parliamentary elections of February 24, 2019 they would not make any coalition with the Party of Socialists, Democratic Party and Shor Party, and if this commitment will be violated they resign from as MPs mandate.
 After PAS made the unilateral decision to coalise with PSRM to oust Plahotniuc, Platforma DA agreed to accept PSRM votes for the Sandu Cabinet, but insisted on a series of public commitments and anti-oligarchic laws package.

 Following a conflict with his party colleagues, Andrei Năstase has not been a member of the Dignity and Truth Platform Party since 2022.

 According to David Smith, an American journalist based in Moldova, Andrei Năstase and one of his supporters in the 2024 presidential election campaign, Stanislav Pavlovschi, promoted PR campaigns in the Western countries aimed at undermining Moldova's European integration goals and spreading narratives critical of the Moldovan government—led by Party of Action and Solidarity (PAS)—and President Maia Sandu.
 Some of these materials were paid placements or recycled content produced by PR companies (e.g., Advocacy Impact, Broken Pot Media), while the NGO International Center for the Protection of Human Rights and Democracy (ICPHRD), founded in 2024 by Pavlovschi, organized events and campaigns along the same lines.
 In terms of the actors involved and the themes used in these PR campaigns, there were overlaps with structures associated with Ilan Shor, and the visibility of ICPHRD conferences helped lend international credibility to these messages.
 Smith notes that, although he cannot prove direct links between all these initiatives, they represent an effort to influence Western debates about the Republic of Moldova, with the potential to compromise the country's goal of European integration.
+Andrei Năstase reacted multiple times to these accusations, replying that it was in the interest of Maia Sandu and the Party of Action and Solidarity (PAS) to monopolise the pro-EU vote, and label everybody else as anti-EU or pro-Russian.

 In the context of Dinu Plîngău's resignation as president of the Dignity and Truth Platform Party (PPDA) and his decision to participate in the 2025 parliamentary elections on the Party of Action and Solidarity (PAS) list, he responded to accusations made by Andrei Năstase against him and PPDA.
 Plîngău stated that Năstase had attempted to negotiate with Ilan Shor and Igor Dodon in order to obtain the position of prime minister.
 Journalist Alexandru Cozer, asked during a show hosted by vlogger Nicolae Chicu about Plîngău's statements, asserted that in 2021, when Andrei Năstase was still a member of the Parliament, he had tried to secure the support of Shor's and Dodon's political groups in order to be elected prime minister.
+However, none of these accusations have been proven.